rfabila/Pyscholar/README.rst

     Type "help", "copyright", "credits" or "license" for more information.
     >>>

-And import the pyscholar package
+And import the Pyscholar package in the REPL

 .. code:: python